Greece says closing gap on austerity plan with troika

 “The next tranche of approximately 31 billion euros is of key importance,” Deputy Finance Minister Christos Staikouras told parliament.

-“About 90 percent of it will come to Greece and will be made available for the recapitalization of banks, improving liquidity and covering outstanding debts to the greatest extent possible.”
+“About 90 percent of it will come to Greece and will be made available for the recapitalisation of banks, improving liquidity and covering outstanding debts to the greatest extent possible.”

 Athens is also hoping a positive review will allow it to be given more time to hit debt targets under its bailout, even though EU officials have privately acknowledged that the country is way off target on its commitments.